influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/database/update.md

 weight: 301
 ---

-The `influxctl database update` command updates databases' retention period, table (measurement), or column limits in InfluxDB.
+The `influxctl database update` command updates a database's retention period, table (measurement), or column limits in InfluxDB.

 ## Usage